Onyekachukwu-Nweke/Alt-School-Sem3-Holiday-Project/README.md

 A security group is created for the template having port 80 for inbound and all traffic for outbound

-And I created a launch script in the user data section
+And I created a launch script in the user data section which is also in user_data.sh

 ```
     #!/bin/bash